 Do I need to move?

 No. The program was designed for the working professional.
-On-site class times are limited to four throughout the 2-year program, and are scheduled near weekends to minimize disruption of work schedules.
+On-site class times are limited to a few times throughout the 2-year program, and are scheduled near weekends to minimize disruption of work schedules.
 The majority of school work will be done on your own time and place.
 Our convenient learning management system provides access to your university and your DNP courses wherever you are.
 You could hold a class discussion or submit a paper while sitting on the beach!

 Do I need to Complete the FAFSA to be eligible for financial aid?